akauppi/GroundLevel-firebase-es/README.md

 ### App-deploy-ops

 This sub-package wraps the output of the "app" build to be ready for deployment.

+Before you can build the production-ready front end, the backend code needs to be deployed to a "staging" Firebase project.
+Follow [these instructions](Deployment%20to%20staging.md) for doing it.

+This creates a `firebase.staging.js` file in the repo's root, containing the access values for reaching a Firebase instance deployed online.

+>You can use multiple "staging" projects, if you like.
+Just define an environment variable `ENV` with the name of the environment.
+This can be useful for eg. a beta testers project (`"testers"`), an internal team sandbox (`"team"`) etc.

 ```
 $ cd ../app-deploy-ops